nexlanglxm/climate-data-analysis/project1/README.md

 3. Subjective difficulty level experienced during the workout
 4. Caloric expenditure

-The Jupyter notebook (`project.ipynb`) included in this repository details the process of researching, simulating, analysing, and interpreting this synthetic dataset.

 ## File Structure

-- `project.ipynb`: Jupyter notebook containing the detailed process of dataset simulation, variable investigation, analysis, and interpretation.
+- `project.ipynb`: Jupyter notebook containing the detailed process of dataset simulation, variable investigation, analysis, interpretation, and references.
 - `readme.md`: This file, providing an overview of the project, its objectives, and the tools used.
+- `.gitignore`: Used to keep the repository tidy, and avoid accidental file upload.

 ## Project Structure

-The `project.ipynb` file within this repository is organized into the following sections:
+The `project.ipynb` file within this repository is organized into the following sections, which are stylised using markdown for ease of usage:

 - Introduction
 - Dataset Overview